waggle-sensor/wes-lorawan-device-templates/README.md

 If you prefer not to share your device configuration through this repository, you can still add your device via a Waggle node's [wes-chirpstack-server](https://github.com/waggle-sensor/wes-chirpstack-server).
 By adding your device configuration only to the [wes-chirpstack-server](https://github.com/waggle-sensor/wes-chirpstack-server) on the Waggle node, your device configuration will remain private to that specific server.

 >NOTE: The specific version chosen of [lorawan-devices](https://github.com/TheThingsNetwork/lorawan-devices) was the last version that had `Apache License 2.0`.
-Newer version cannot be replicated.
-You are, however, permitted to reuse or extract information about an individual end device.
+Newer versions cannot be replicated.
+You are, however, permitted to reuse or extract information about an individual end device from [lorawan-devices](https://github.com/TheThingsNetwork/lorawan-devices).

 ## Example